nono-hiro/emotional-sum-theory/README.md

 - **Attribution** — You must give appropriate credit (e.g., to "Nono") and indicate if changes were made.
 - **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+---

+## Credits & Acknowledgements

+This document was conceptualized and authored by Nono (2025).
+The structure, editing, and English translation were supported by ChatGPT (OpenAI), based on the author's original ideas and philosophy.